-There will be costs associated with the provision of public notice and for the registration of the designation by-law associated with this designation which are covered by the existing Heritage Planning budget.
+There will be costs associated with the provision of public notice and for the registration of the designation by-law associated with this application which are covered by the existing Heritage Planning budget.

-It is possible that there will be any additional legal fees if there is an owner-initiated appeal to the Ontario Land Tribunal as the property is privately owned.
+It is possible that there will be any additional legal fees if there is an owner-initiated appeal to the Ontario Land Tribunal as the property is owned by Trillium Lakelands District School Board.
 There is also the potential for third-party appeals of the designation to the Ontario Land Tribunal; however, appeals of this nature are rare.